Jarod-bit/The-Corner-Grocer-App/README.md

 ---

 ##  Overview
-The Corner Grocer Frequency Analyzer is a C++ program designed for ChadaTech to help a local grocery store analyze customer purchase data.
+The Corner Grocer App is a C++ program designed for ChadaTech to help a local grocery store analyze customer purchase data.
 It reads a text file containing a list of purchased items and determines how often each item appears.
 This data helps the store optimize product placement and restocking strategies.

 The program demonstrates **object-oriented programming**, **file handling**, and **pointer usage** while following modern C++ standards and code guidelines.